wales-group/examples/SER_LYS/02_Free_energy_basin-hopping/README.md

 The first thing to notice here is that the harmonic term and free energy are much higher at 302.4K.

-As expected, looking at the potential energy for the lowest free energy minimum has changed from -70.13 to -67.82 kcal/mol, suggesting that the structure of the global free energy minimum has changed after we raised the temperature.
+We also see that the potential energy for the lowest free energy minimum has changed from -70.13 to -67.82 kcal/mol, suggesting that the structure of the global free energy minimum has changed after we raised the temperature.
 We can confirm this by using **VMD** again and aligning the structures before with the
 'RMSD Trajectory Tool' as before: